 The very first time we went to the aviation museum it was a flop, because quite simply our kids were too young at the time.
 We only had two then and they were 1 and 2 years old.
 They’ve added some new attractions and upgraded others in the years since then, and now my kids of 3, 5, 7 and 8 years old love it.
-A separate post will follow on all the museum has to offer, but the highlights:
+More detail in the Tokorozawa Aviation Museum post, but here are the highlights:

 - (small) play area for children with blocks, teddies, coloring and some toys

 - a projection mapping technological interactive game that small kids love